Summer 2026 application now open!

 Available

-Alongside our partner, Round The Bend Farm, you will learn about food systems, climate change, and sustainable living while living and working on a 115-acre working farm in Massachusetts.
+Alongside our partner, Round The Bend Farm, you will learn about sustainable farming, food systems, and restorative community while living and working on a 115-acre working farm in South Dartmouth, Massachusetts.

 PROGRAM OVERVIEW